 Better still try to prevent this from happening in the first place.
 And now that you know this can happen please pass the information on so you can also help others.

 I am continually asked if the blue light emitted from all modern-day LED devices is harmful to our eyes.
-With so much *miss-information (*mainly from companies and people trying to sell you blue light blocking products or medicines) there is confusion about blue light and there is a lot of debate about this even among optometrists but what I am going to tell you is what is known about blue light.
+With so much *miss-information (*mainly from companies and people trying to sell you blue light blocking products or medicines) there is confusion about blue light and there is a lot of debate about this even among optometrists but what I am going to tell you is what is known, the truth about blue light, good or bad?

 What is blue light.